Up to 60% off sofas & mattresses — limited‑time deals.

 • Plush seat feel that stays comfortable through long TV blocks

-• Deep seat that suits taller loungers
+• Deep seat fits taller loungers especially well

 Who it is best for: